Project Management Professional (PMP)®

 PMI’s Project Management Professional (PMP)® credential is the most important industry-recognized certification for project managers.
 Globally recognized and demanded, the PMP® demonstrates that you have the experience, education and competency to lead and direct projects.

-This recognition is seen through increased marketability to employers and higher salary; according to the PMI Project Management Salary Survey–Seventh Edition, certification positively impacts project manager salaries.
+This recognition is seen through increased marketability to employers and higher salary; according to the PMI Project Management Salary Survey–Eighth Edition, certification positively impacts project manager salaries.

 Who should apply?

 The PMP recognizes demonstrated competence in leading and directing project teams.
 If you’re an experienced project manager looking to solidify your skills, stand out to employers and maximize your earning potential, the PMP credential is the right choice for you.

 To apply for the PMP, you need to have either:

 A secondary degree (high school diploma, associate’s degree, or the global equivalent) with at least five years of project management experience, with 7,500 hours leading and directing projects and 35 hours of project management education.

 A four-year degree (bachelor’s degree or the global equivalent) and at least three years of project management experience, with 4,500 hours leading and directing projects and 35 hours of project management education.

 This is an overview of the requirements.
 For complete details regarding the PMP eligibility requirements, please view the PMP Handbook for further details.

 If you do not meet the PMP eligibility requirements, you may want to look at the Certified Associate in Project Management (CAPM)® certification.